-We know pupils increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate online material.
-Our Designated safeguarding lead takes lead responsibility for online safety in our school.
+We know pupils increasingly work online and it is essential that children are safeguarded from potentially harmful and inappropriate online material.
+The designated safeguarding lead has responsibility for ensuring all online access is appropriately, filtered, monitored, risk assessed, reviewed and updated as necessary.